nickjackson/jade-builder/Readme.md

 ## What it does

-This will automatically register the Jade runtime and can be used with `require('jade.runtime')` in your client side app.
-The `jade` variable will not be global by default.
+This will automatically register the Jade client side runtime and can be required with `require('jade.runtime')`.
+The `jade` variable will not be global.

-Any jade templates will automatically be compiled and registered so that they can be required just like any script.
-Also, the jade.runtime will be required automatically for each jade template also.
+Any Jade templates will automatically be compiled and registered so that they can be required just like any script.
+The `jade.runtime` script will be required automatically for each jade template registered.

 ## License